redux-saga/saga-query/README.md

 easier than ever to fetch and cache data from an API server.
 All of them have their unique attributes and I encourage everyone to check them out.

-I find that the async flow control of `redux-saga` is one of the most robust and powerful declaractive side-effect systems I have used.
+There's no better async flow control system than `redux-saga`.
 Treating side-effects as data makes testing dead simple and provides a powerful effect handling system to accomodate any use-case.
 Features like polling, data loading states, cancellation, racing, parallelization, optimistic updates, and undo are at your disposal when using `redux-saga`.
 Other libraries and paradigms can also accomplish the same tasks, but I think nothing rivals the readability and maintainability of redux/redux-saga.

 All three libraries above are reinventing async flow control and hiding them from the end-developer.
 For the happy path, this works beautifully.
 Why learn